City ID: Android Details

 The way to disable City ID is to select “No” at the end of the free trial, which ends 15 days after you receive the initial free trial notification.
 If you select “Remind Me Later,” or press the Back or End key (or a similar action) the trial expired message will appear after each incoming call (up to 10 times), so please be sure to select “No” upon the first expiration message to disable City ID.

 BREW Details

-City ID is pre-installed on many BREW (and the successor OS, BREWMP) devices in partnership with several mobile network operators.
+City ID is pre-installed on many BREW (and the successor OS, BREW MP) devices in partnership with several mobile network operators.
 BREW and BREWMP phones usually do not have obvious branding like Android and Blackberry phones.
 Cheaper feature phones in North America are most often BREW-based mobile phones.

 The Media Center should allow removal of the pre-installed City ID application.